bdurance1/endeavour-ml-eng/README.md

 Finally, ensure you have an *AWS account* and the *associated credentials*.

 # Getting Started

+## Chanllenge 0
 Clone the repository set up in challenge 0 and set up an isolated development environment.

 ## Challenge 1